 When it comes to government benefits, none is quite as universal as those provided by the Social Security Administration.
 This branch helps citizens of all ages supplement their income when they are incapable of working; either due to injury, disability, or old age.
 It’s important to note, however, that these benefits are broken down into two separate categories.
-There is SSI, or Supplemental Security Income, and SSDI, or Social Security Disability Insurance.
+There is SSI, or Supplemental Security Income, and SSDI or Social Security Disability Insurance.
 Both are covered by the Administration, but they are handled by different departments and are only eligible in certain cases.
 Below we’ll talk about SSI and what you can do to help your case get approved.

 The biggest advantage of Supplemental Security Income is that it can be awarded at any time, to anyone, at any age.
 Unlike SSDI, which requires that the recipient has paid into Social Security for a certain amount of time, SSI is a “needs-based” program, meaning that it is awarded to anyone with a small income.
-However, because income is the only requirement to qualify for SSI, the amount of cases that are submitted is high.
-This, coupled with the limited resources at the SSA’s disposal, means that, nationally, the rejection rate for SSI claims stands at a staggering 65%.
+However, because income is one of the requirement to qualify for SSI, the amount of cases that are submitted is high.
+This, coupled with the limited resources at the SSA’s disposal, means that, nationally, the rejection rate for SSI claims stands at approximately 65%.
 However, that does not mean that your case will automatically be rejected.
 There are some steps you can take to help ensure it gets approved, even if you have to appeal.

 - Phone: 877-978-3136

 - FAX: (410) 752-0465